-Ideally, the Sangeet, the ceremony, reception, catering and guest lodging should be all at a full service, suburban, hotel.
+Ideally, the Sangeet, the ceremony, reception and guest lodging should all be all a full service, suburban, hotel.
 This makes an enjoyable and stress free wedding with more social interactions.
 It has many advantages like avoiding bad weather, flexible 24/7 venue availability, avoiding travel from location to location, ability to change costumes, adequate facilities, multiple options regarding food, ballrooms, large hotel staff with their own marriage coordinator etc. Many a time, the hosts have forgotten to bring required items to the wedding like towels, bowls, candles etc. and the hotel staff will gladly provide them.
-Yes, many brides strongly oppose their wedding in Hotels as an option; as like " everybody does it, it is not unique etc" .
-Yes, as stated, there are reasons, why mamny couples choose it.
-It is the MOST practical venue for INDIAN weddings.
+Yes, many couples do not like their wedding in Hotels as an option; as like " everybody does it, it is not unique etc" .
+Yes, as stated, there are reasons, why many couples choose it.
+It is the MOST practical venue for an INDIAN wedding.

 11. Design the Mandap so the rituals are visible to all.

 Your guests will enjoy the ceremony if they can see all the rituals.
 We recommend an “open” Mandap on a stage.

 with side and front steps.
 Walking Ramps are ok as long as you have enough steps at at least five locations.